vassvik/minimal-rift/README.md

 The extension to more complex programs is for the most part straight forward in the simplest cases.
 Simply add regular rendering code in the per-eye loop and react to the controller and hmd state.

+The program is written in a straight forward sequential manner.
+There are a few comments scattered around to give some context.

 ## Dependencies
 All dependencies are bundled for simplicity.
 All license notices are supplied in `THIRD_PARTY_NOTICES.txt`.